Hilario Rivas Reynolds: The Bolivian Republic

 With his wife now deceased, Rivas inherited a sizable fortune which placed him in a better position.
 At the time of his return, Bolivia was under the rule of Manuel Isidoro Belzu, the charismatic and populist leader of the people.
 Rivas offered his services to the caudillo who accepted and charged him with the position of military governor of Oruro.
 It was there he met his second wife, Antígona Cisneros Guerra.
 They were married in 1849 and would have one son.
 In 1857, with the overthrow of Jorge Córdova by José María Linares, Rivas was exiled to Peru.

 Because Rivas was opposed to the Linares, Achá, and Melgarejo regimes, he did not return to Bolivia until 1871, when Agustín Morales deposed Mariano Melgarejo.
 He was received with hostility by the new president, since Morales was a staunch enemy of Belzu and had even made an attempt at the populist caudillo’s life back in 1850.
-Especially the fact that Rivas’ son, Narciso Rivas Cisneros, was married to Margarita Córdova Belzu, the daughter of Jorge Córdova and granddaughter of Belzu, inclined Morales even more to exile them.

 But Morales was shot dead in 1872 by his nephew and aide-de-camp, supposedly out of self defence.
 The new president, Tomás Frías would give Rivas the position of governor of La Paz.
 This would last until Hilarión Daza’s coup in 1877 that deposed Frías’ civilian regime.

 Under Daza, Bolivia would go to war with Chile in the infamous War of the Pacific.
 His son would enlist as an officer in the Bolivian Army and was killed in the Battle of Tacna, on May 26, 1880.

-Rivas spent the rest of his life in his native city of La Paz and died of natural causes in 1888.
-The year before his death, he arranged the marriage of his only grandchild with Julio Nardín Estigarribia, a clockmaker of Swiss descent.

 Family

 Rivas was married twice.
 First with Eloísa Cifuentes Godoy, with whom he had no children.
 The two would become estranged and eventually she would die in 1848.
 The marriage is said to have been an unhappy one.
-Second, Rivas married Antígona Cisneros Guerra in 1849, they had a son: Narciso Rivas Cisneros (15 April 1850 - 26 May 1880); married with Margarita Córdova Belzu and had a daughter, María Rivas Córdova (1871-1911).
-Through his only granddaughter, María, he is the great-grandfather of the Mayor of La Paz and Minister of National Economy, Luis Nardín Rivas.
+Second, Rivas married Antígona Cisneros Guerra in 1849, they had a son: Narciso Rivas Cisneros (15 April 1850 - 26 May 1880).